explosion/projects/experimental/ner_wikiner_accelerated_with_speedster/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Named Entity Recognition (WikiNER) accelerated using nebullvm
+# 🪐 spaCy Project: Named Entity Recognition (WikiNER) accelerated using speedster

-This project shows how nebullvm can accelerate spaCy's WikiNER pipeline.
+This project shows how `speedster` can accelerate spaCy's WikiNER pipeline.

-[Nebullvm](https://github.com/nebuly-ai/nebullvm) is an open-source tool designed to accelerate AI inference of deep learning models in a few lines of code.
-Within the WikiNER pipeline, nebullvm optimizes BERT to achieve the maximum acceleration physically possible on the hardware used.
+[Speedster](https://github.com/nebuly-ai/nebullvm/tree/main/apps/accelerate/speedster) is an open-source tool designed to accelerate AI inference of deep learning models in a few lines of code.
+Within the WikiNER pipeline, `speedster` optimizes BERT to achieve the maximum acceleration physically possible on the hardware used.

+`Speedster` is built on top of [Nebullvm](https://github.com/nebuly-ai/nebullvm), an open-source framework for building AI-optimization tools.

 Further info on the WikiNER pipeline can be found in [this section](https://github.com/explosion/projects/tree/v3/pipelines/ner_wikiner).